SyncFab (MFG) Price Reaches $0.0088

-SyncFab (CURRENCY:MFG) traded down 1.6% against the US dollar during the one day period ending at 18:00 PM E.T. on August 12th.
-SyncFab has a total market cap of $2.32 million and $11,428.00 worth of SyncFab was traded on exchanges in the last day.
-During the last week, SyncFab has traded down 15.7% against the US dollar.
-One SyncFab coin can now be purchased for $0.0088 or 0.00000031 BTC on popular cryptocurrency exchanges.
+SyncFab (CURRENCY:MFG) traded down 1.6% against the dollar during the 1-day period ending at 18:00 PM E.T. on August 18th.
+During the last seven days, SyncFab has traded down 15.7% against the dollar.
+SyncFab has a market cap of $2.32 million and approximately $11,428.00 worth of SyncFab was traded on exchanges in the last day.
+One SyncFab coin can currently be bought for about $0.0088 or 0.00000031 BTC on popular exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.